fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 # Disclaimer
-In order for us not to discard any contribution from the team members, i have not taken any file out from the contributors and hence the repository might look messy.
+In order for us not to discard any contribution from the team members, i have not taken any files out from the contributors and hence the repository might look messy.
 Therefore, i am including a list of files that are relevant and important for the final project -

 ### (1) Dataset - All the dataset used in the project are included